ConConner/ConConsMapMapper/Map Mapper 2.3/datafiles/README, CHANGELOG.txt

 -------------README-----------------
-WINDOWS ONLY (no other platforms planned yet)
+WINDOWS ONLY (no other platforms planned)

 For help and reporting bugs write me a message on Discord or write an E-Mail to contendohelp@gmail.com